alphagov/gsp/adr/ADR006-multitenant-ci-cd.md

-# ADR 006: Multi-tenancy for CI and CD
+# ADR006: Multi-tenancy for CI and CD

 ## Status

-Proposed
+Accepted

 ## Context